 The Basic Misconception that the Senses lead to Worldly Desire

-Focussing does not lead automatically to wanting.
+The senses do not automatically lead to wanting or worldly desire.
 It is only when we focus and it causes pleasure or displeasure that it sometimes - depending on the degree of pleasure or displeasure - leads to wanting, or to fearing a repetition.
-And once we want (or fear) something we will periodically and repetitiously remember it, focussing on it again, this time in an abstract form.
+And once we want (or fear) something we will periodically and repetitiously remember it, focussing on it again, in our memory.

-Wanting and worldly desire are always intrinsically connected with focussing, and this often causes confusing problematic vicious circles and feedback loops.
+Wanting and worldly desire are always intrinsically connected with focussing.
 But focussing isn't the only thing our senses can do.

 Animals have a way of using their senses without focussing and this is also pleasurable, but the pleasure only leads to wanting to do it and feel that way again, it doesn't lead anywhere else.
 It is purely watchful and receptive, it is ready and able to focus on any sudden change when it happens, and then be ready to focus, react and want, but in itself it is purely and actively receptive.